 They killed people indiscriminately, set fire to houses and property, and looted business establishments, leaving a trail of destruction.

-The day is being observed officially for the fourth time in the country as Parliament unanimously adopted a resolution on March 11, 2017 to observe March 25 as the Genocide Day.
+The day will be observed officially for the fifth time in the country as the parliament unanimously adopted a resolution on March 11, 2017 to observe March 25 as the Genocide Day.

 Subsequently, the cabinet at a meeting with Prime Minister Sheikh Hasina in the chair unanimously endorsed the decision on March 20 in 2017.